solana-foundation/developer-content/content/courses/program-security/closing-accounts.md

   exempt.
 Closing accounts involves transferring the lamports stored in the account for rent exemption to another account of your choosing.
 - You can use the Anchor `#[account(close = <address_to_send_lamports>)]`
-  constraint to securely close accounts.
+  constraint to securely close accounts and set the account discriminator to the `CLOSED_ACCOUNT_DISCRIMINATOR`
   ```rust
   #[account(mut, close = receiver)]
   pub data_account: Account<'info, MyData>,